Eco Seminar Protocol

 - If the seminar is pre-recorded, during the seminar, we host a live-chat session with the speaker and his/her lab to ask questions, seek further follow up etc.

-- The format for the lunch is typically 5-10' introduction and questions about the seminar, 30' minute presentation by the UCSF host lab, 30' discussion and/or presentation by visitor lab members sand 10 minutes wrap up/action items.
+- The format for the host event is typically 5-10' introduction and questions about the seminar, 30' minute presentation by the UCSF host lab, 30' discussion and/or presentation by visitor lab members sand 10 minutes wrap up/action items.